 Youth justice partnerships

-The City of Calgary has partnered with several local agencies to offer innovative programs for at risk and vulnerable youth.
-These programs range from prevention to intervention measures, and have effectively addressed youth justice issues.
+The City of Calgary partners with the Calgary Police Service and other agencies to offer innovative programs for at-risk and vulnerable children and youth.
+These programs range from prevention to early intervention measures and have demonstrated positive outcomes through evaluation.

 MASST is an early intervention initiative that supports children between the ages of five and 12 who are exhibiting high risk behaviour, or who are at increased risk of victimization.
 12 MASST teams consisting of a City of Calgary social worker and a Calgary Police constable work directly with children, their families, schools and community agencies.